Remington Arms: 20th century

-When the US entered the war, Remington became deeply involved in the war effort.
+When the US entered World War I, Remington became deeply involved in the war effort.
 Remington was left with huge stocks of guns and ammunition and no prospects for payment.
 The US government purchased the firearms.

 During the Great Depression, Remington was purchased by DuPont, which had made its name with improvements to gunpowder.
 A year later, Remington purchased the Peters Cartridge Company; today, many of the Remington headstamps still have "R-P" on them for Remington-Peters.

 In 1940, the US Army became worried about its ammunition capacity and asked Remington to collaborate on a plan for national expansion.
 With the aid of DuPont, Remington built the Lake City Army Ammunition Plant (named Lake City Arsenal initially) and Denver Ordnance ammunition plants, and three more plants later on, including the Lowell Ordnance Plant.
 Though the plants belonged to the US government, Remington was asked to oversee their operation.
 Among the weapons that Remington manufactured for the government during World War II was the famous M1903A3 Springfield bolt-action rifle.

 During the 1950s and 1960s, Remington expanded into other products besides guns, with the purchase of Mall Tool Company in 1956.
 One of the products was chain saws.

-In 1962, Remington introduced the Model 700 bolt-action rifle.
-The rifle became one of Remington's most successful firearms and quickly lent itself to developments of many sub-variants, including the Remington 700 BDL, Remington 700PSS for police and law enforcement agencies (the rifle, later renamed 700P, is very popular among law enforcement agencies) and the military M24 SWS, which was the United States Army standard sniper rifle between 1988 and 2010.
+In 1962, Remington introduced the Model 700 bolt-action rifle, which became one of Remington's most successful firearms and quickly lent itself to developments of many sub-variants, including the Remington 700 BDL, Remington 700PSS for police and law enforcement agencies (the rifle, later renamed 700P, is very popular among law enforcement agencies) and the military M24 SWS, which was the United States Army standard sniper rifle between 1988 and 2010.
 Other armed forces worldwide still use it, such as the IDF.
-Other firearms companies designed and manufactured sniper rifles based on the reliable and accurate Remington Model 700 action.
+Other firearms brands designed and manufactured sniper rifles based on the reliable and accurate Remington Model 700 action.

+In 1969, Remington broke ground on a new ammunition manufacturing plant in Lonoke, Arkansas.
+By 1970, centerfire ammunition in the Remington, UMC and Peter's brand names were being produced by the facility.
+The company's shotshell then rimfire ammunition production operations were subsequently moved to the Lonoke facility in the mid 1970s and early 1980s.

-In 1986, Remington closed its ammunition plant in Bridgeport, Connecticut, transferring operations to a new facility in Lonoke, Arkansas.
+In 1986, Remington closed its ammunition plant in Bridgeport, Connecticut, completely transferring operations to the facility in Lonoke, Arkansas.
 A year later, Remington built a new clay targets plant in Athens, Georgia.
 According to an article in The New York Times, in 1993, Remington's parent company—DuPont de Nemours & Company (DuPont)—sold Remington to the New York investment firm Clayton, Dubilier & Rice (CD&R) for $300 million.
 The Times, citing the National Sporting Goods Manufacturers Association said that "rifle and shotgun sales totaled $900 million" in 1992.
 Citing the National Shooting Sports Foundation president, the article said that since 1986, "interest in hunting" had "declined".
 The sale of long guns—which represented 75% of Remington sales had become "slack" by 1993, while the sale of handguns had become the "fastest-growing segment" of the gun industry.